Daniel Arshack: Early life and education

-Arshack studied at Brandeis University, where he first majored in technical theater and studied theatre set design in Sweden at the University of Stockholm, though ultimately majored in Sociology.
+Arshack studied at Brandeis University, where he first majored in technical theater and studied theatre set design in Sweden at the Stockholm University, though ultimately majored in Sociology.

 His first job out of college was as a field researcher for the Environmental Protection Agency on a national rural water quality assessment study.
 He was assigned a portion of northeastern Pennsylvania and was responsible for interviewing rural households about their water and took samples of water for testing.
 He then worked from 1978 to 1980 as research analyst for Abt Associates, a social science think tank in Cambridge, MA.
 He worked on studies designed to understand methods of improving the workflow though welfare offices, compared the outcomes of child day care programs in relation to their funding models and addressed juvenile justice issues.
 Arshack then attended Antioch School of Law in Washington D.C., from which he graduated in 1983.
 In 1994, he completed post-graduate work in Medical Bio-Ethics and the Humanities at the Columbia College of Physicians and Surgeons and Einstein School of Medicine.

-Early Law Career
+Early Law career

 After receiving his J.D. degree from Antioch, Arshack worked at private firms in Washington D.C. and Philadelphia from 1983 to 1987.
 His scope of practice included administrative hearings in securities fraud litigation, criminal trials including conspiracy, drug sales, interstate prostitution, homicide, passport fraud, and bank teller fraud; he also handled complex product liability work business loss, contracts, civil rights, and federal tort claims.
 As a result of one of his first cases, involving the rape of a young boy while in pre-trial detention in Washington, D.C., which successfully challenged the conditions of confinement for juveniles in Washington, D.C., Arshack had the opportunity to assist in the drafting of the Child Protection Act of 1984, which protected vulnerable children from being housed in cells with older, more violent arrestees.

 From 1987 to 1991, Arshack worked as a trial attorney at the Legal Aid Society in New York City, where he represented thousands of clients and participated in training new lawyers.
 During this time, he successfully challenged the length of time individuals could be confined pending indictment.

 While still a young Legal Aid lawyer, Arshack was featured in the 1990 Ted Koppel documentary news report that followed a drug trial from beginning to end.
 At the conclusion of the case after his client was convicted, Arshack answered in response to Koppel asking if he thought his client got a fair trial: "Well, I believe there should have been a level playing field.
 In this case there were two prosecutors in the room.
 One sat at the table next to me and the other was wearing a black robe" (referring to then New York State Supreme Court Justice Leslie Crocker Snyder).

 From 1991 to 1996, Arshack again worked in a private practice, which emphasized criminal defense in state and federal courts.